top of page

 Tucson has a Sun Link streetcar service (a light rail) that drops fans off just a few blocks from the arena which is an alternative option to get to Tucson Arena for a game.

-Upon entering the arena, fans must go through a metal detector and painless security check.
+Upon entering the arena, fans must go through a metal detector and security check.
 Backpacks and large bags are not allowed.
-At the date of this review, clear bags were not required when entering the arena, however, that will change.
-Beginning Jan 1, 2020 all events in the Tucson Arena will follow the standard sports clear bag policy.
-Doors open 60 min before puck drop.
+A standard sports clear bag (14” x 16”) is allowed.
+Doors open 60 minutes before puck drop.

-A fan enters into a wide outer concourse (it holds the merchandise area); then enters into the inner concourse through additional glass doors.
-Folks enter at the top of the concourse and head down to the seating area.
-Hand rails are provided in the middle of the steps.
-Plenty of wheelchair accessible seating is on the top of the inner concourse with good views of the game.
+A visitor enters at the top of the concourse and heads down to the seating area.
+The seating areas provide handrails in the middle of the steps.
+Sufficient wheelchair-accessible seating is on the top of the seating bowl with good views of the action on the ice.
 Once inside, walking the concourse can get crowded between periods.

-Well-kept and clean bathrooms are located at each end of the U as well as downstairs on the bottom end of the U.
+Well-kept and clean bathrooms are at each end of the U, and downstairs on the bottom end of the U.

 Return on Investment 4

-Single game tickets range from $13 – $61. $31 will get you more or less center ice, second level and provides the best value for the game.
-An extra $2 is charged when purchased day of game.
-Check for sections 203 or 205 (faces the penalty box) / 221 or 223 (faces the player benches) for this value recommendation.
+Single game tickets range from $17 – $79. $39 will get you more or less at center ice, on the second level, and provides the best value for the game.
+The Roadrunners charge an extra few dollars when tickets are purchased on game day.
+Check for sections 203 and 205 (faces the penalty box) or sections 221 and 223 (faces the player benches).
 Do not get seats in rows A or B.

-Free parking can be found downtown and concession prices are not so bad compared to other AHL venues.
+Fans can find free parking downtown and concession prices are pretty reasonable compared to other AHL venues.

-Though prices have gone up since their first year in the AHL, it is still an altogether good investment of a fan’s sports entertainment dollar.
+Though prices have increased since their first year in the AHL, it is still an altogether good investment of a fan’s sports entertainment dollar.

 Extras 4

-A unique feature not that common in hockey rinks – the players benches are not long enough to fit the backup goalie so he sits on a stool behind the glass just where the players enter the rink.
+A unique feature not that common in hockey rinks is that the players' benches are not long enough to fit the backup goalie.
+They sit on a stool behind the glass where the players enter the rink.

 Final Thoughts